Almond Flour Peanut Butter Cookies

 • Preheat the oven to 180C/350F.
 Line a large baking sheet with parchment paper and set aside.

-• In a large mixing bowl, combine your dry ingredients and mix well.
-In a separate bowl, beat together the softened butter, peanut butter, sweetener, and vanilla extract, until smooth.
-Mix in the dry ingredients until combined, before folding through the chocolate chips at the end.
+• In a large mixing bowl, combine the almond flour, baking soda, and salt and mix well.
+In a separate bowl, beat together the softened butter, peanut butter, sugar, and vanilla extract until smooth.
+Mix in the dry ingredients until combined.
+If using chocolate chips, fold them through at the end.

 • Using a large spoon, scoop out heaped tablespoons of the cookie dough.
 Using your hands, roll them into balls and place them on the lined sheet.
 Lightly press down on each cookie.